FAQs

 FAQs - Organisational Membership

-• Associate Membership - National Occupational Therapy Associations who have a constitution that meets the membership requirements of the WFOT but no WFOT Approved Education Programmes.
+Associate Membership - National Occupational Therapy Associations that have a constitution which meets the membership requirements of the WFOT but no WFOT Approved Education Programmes.
 Associate Member Organisations have no voting rights.
-Interested associations are advised to contact WFOT.
-Once an association’s constitution has been reviewed and found to meet the WFOT membership requirements, the WFOT Council will vote on the acceptance of the association as a WFOT Member Organisation.

 FAQs - Occupational Therapy/Occupational Therapists